III. Notes to the Consolidated Balance Sheet

 Changes in group equity are set out in the consolidated statement of changes in equity.

-The company’s subscribed capital (capital stock) is unchanged and amounts to € 52.0 million, divided into 52,000,000 registered non-par-value shares.
+The company’s subscribed capital (capital stock) is unchanged and amounts to € 52.0 million, divided into 52.0 million registered non-par shares.

-At the Annual General Meeting on April 22, 2010, the Board of Management was authorized until April 21, 2015 to carry out conditional capital increases with the prior approval of the Supervisory Board:
+At the Annual General Meeting on April 22, 2010, the Board of Management was authorized until April 21, 2015 to issue conditional capital increases with the prior approval of the Supervisory Board: